 I also reread ‘The Three Investigators’ series.
 Pretty nostalgic, no?
 I am sure most of us have spent our childhood fantasizing about the mysterious adventures we embarked on with our (imaginary or real) friends.
 The only sad thing about these series, is that they are not longer printed and published.
 I have been in search of these books, since a long, long time.
 If anybody is willing to sell me those books, inbox me.
 PLEASE.

 I had the fortune of reading one of the earliest editions of The Mystery of the Talking Skull, hence the tattered cover of the book, which I thought of sharing with you guys.
 Isn’t it grand?
 The smell of the book pages is so unique and triggers so many emotions at a single point of time.
-If you happen to be somewhere near my house, stop by and I will show you the book.
 Remember the book is only available for viewing purposes and NOT for lending or borrowing.

 So today’s book review is a tribute to our childhood!